mongodb/mongodb-kubernetes-operator/docs/install-upgrade.md

    git clone https://github.com/mongodb/mongodb-kubernetes-operator.git
    ```
 4. Review the possible Operator [deployment scopes](#understand-mongodb-community-operator-deployment-scopes) and configure the Operator to watch other namespaces, if necessary.
+5. Configure the [MongoDB Docker image or container registry](#configure-the-mongodb-docker-image-or-container-registry), if necessary.

 ### Understand Deployment Scopes